-The assessment must be inspired by the criteria of continuous assessment (Learning Assessment Regulations, NEA, art 3).

-However, in accordance with the regulations of the University of Alcalá, an alternative final assessment process is an alternative final assessment process is available to the student in accordance with the Learning Assessment Regulations (last modified by the Governing Council on 31 October 2019) as indicated in its Article 10, students will have a period of fifteen days from the start of the course to apply in writing to the Director of Polytechnic School their intention to opt for the non-continuous assessment, stating the reasons they deem appropriate.
-The assessment of the learning process of all students who do not submit a request or whose request is denied will be carried out by default in accordance with the continuous assessment model.
-The student has two exams to pass the course, one in the ordinary call and one extraordinary one.
-Students will be subject to the assessment procedures in accordance with the provisions of Title 2 (art.
+The assessment must be inspired by the criteria of continuous assessment (Learning Assessment Regulations, NEA, art.
+3).
+However, in accordance with the regulations of the University of Alcalá, an alternative final assessment process is available to students according to the Learning Assessment Regulations as indicated in Article 10.
+Students will have a period of fifteen days from the start of the course to submit a written request to the Director of the Higher Polytechnic School expressing their intention to opt for the non-continuous assessment model, stating the reasons they deem appropriate.
+The assessment of the learning process for all students who do not submit a request or have their request denied will be carried out, by default, according to the continuous assessment model.
+Students have two opportunities to pass the subject, one regular and one extraordinary.

+All students will adhere to the assessment procedures as articulated in Title 2 (art.
 9 and 10) of the Learning Assessment Regulations of the UAH.

-Continuous assessment will consist of a series of theory and laboratory tests that will be carried out throughout the course.
+Continuous assessment will consist of a set of both theoretical and laboratory tests that will be carried out throughout the semester.